Aesthetics · The Complete Field Guide

 Start with what things are made of.
 Wabi-sabi loves materials that show their nature and keep a record of time — unglazed clay, raw linen, bare wood, hammered iron, paper, stone.
 These are surfaces that change: linen that softens and creases, iron that patinas, clay that was never pretending to be anything but earth.

 The test is simple.
 Pick up the object.
 Does it feel like it was made, or manufactured?
 Does it bear the small evidence of a hand — a thumbprint in the glaze, a slub in the weave, a seam that wandered?
 Those "flaws" are the point.
 They're what a perfect machined surface can never give you, and what makes a room feel inhabited rather than installed.
+Begin with the things you touch daily — the throw on the sofa, the cup in your hand — because that's where honest materials register most.

 Kintsugi: the gold in the break